Top 10 Tips for Using AI in Your Advocacy

 Have any questions about using AI in your work and/or organization?

-Gabrielė is the voice behind the content coming from both Vegan Hacktivists and Violet Studios.
+Gabrielė is the voice behind the content of Vegan Hacktivists and Violet Studios.
 She helps organizations help animals by equipping advocates with more knowledge and skills in communications and social media.
 With a background in comms and previous involvement in campaigns that heavily relied on mobilizing public support, Gabrielė swears by easily understandable and reader-oriented communication.

-Gabrielė is the voice behind the content coming from both Vegan Hacktivists and Violet Studios.
+Gabrielė is the voice behind the content of Vegan Hacktivists and Violet Studios.
 She helps organizations help animals by equipping advocates with more knowledge and skills in communications and social media.
 With a background in comms and previous involvement in campaigns that heavily relied on mobilizing public support, Gabrielė swears by easily understandable and reader-oriented communication.